jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 considered back-end.
 It resides on the server side.

-When a page is requested, say, a PHP code is in charge of outputting the HTML, the page that a user will be seeing is the end product of PHP.
-That's actually the main role of server-side script, like talking to the server directly or manipulating a database.
+For example, when a page is requested, say, a PHP code is in charge of outputting the HTML, the page that a user will be seeing is the end product of PHP.

 But why do we need to code in PHP if the end result is simply an HTML?